The role of primes of good reduction in the Brauer--Manin obstruction: The refined Swan conductor

 \end{defi} \begin{rmk} Since $\Omega^q_{Y^{(p)}}=W^* \Omega^q_{Y}$, by adjunction we get a morphism of $\Os_{Y^{(p)}}$-modules

 \end{rmk}

-\begin{thm} If $Y$ is a smooth variety over $\ell$, then $C_{Y/\ell}^{-1}$ is an isomorphism. \end{thm} \begin{proof} See \cite[Theorem $0.2.1.9$]{Illusie}. \end{proof} From now on we are assuming that $Y$ is a smooth and proper variety over $\ell$.
-In this case, we denote by $C_{Y/\ell}$ the inverse of $C^{-1}_{Y/\ell}$.
-We are ready to define the sheaf of logarithmic forms on $Y$. \begin{defi}[Logarithmic forms] For every non-negative integer $q$, we denote by
+\begin{thm} If $Y$ is a smooth variety over $\ell$, then $C_{Y/\ell}^{-1}$ is an isomorphism of $\Os_{Y^{(p)}}$-modules. \end{thm} \begin{proof} See \cite[Theorem $0.2.1.9$]{Illusie}. \end{proof} From now on we assume $Y$ to be smooth and proper over $\ell$.
+In this case, we denote by $C_{Y/\ell}$ the inverse of $C^{-1}_{Y/\ell}$. \begin{defi} For every non-negative integer $q$, we denote